 - 1/4 teaspoon baking soda

-- 1 recipe Lemon or Orange Chantilly, optional
+- 1 recipe lemon or orange whipped cream

-For the Topping: Combine brown sugar, whole wheat flour, rolled oats, cinnamon, anise seed (if using), five spice powder, salt, and butter in the bowl of a stand mixer fitted with a paddle attachment.
+For the Topping: Combine brown sugar, whole wheat flour, rolled oats, cinnamon, anise seed (if using), five-spice powder, salt, and butter in the bowl of a stand mixer fitted with a paddle attachment.
 Mix on low speed to form a thick dough, about 5 minutes.
 Alternatively, this can be done by hand.
-Transfer to a zip-top bag and refrigerate until needed, up to one month.
+Transfer to a zip-top bag and refrigerate until needed, up to 1 month.

-For the Filling: Adjust oven rack to lower-middle position, and preheat to 400°F. In the same bowl (no need to wash), combine 22 ounces of rhubarb (about 5 1/2 cups; 620g) with sugar, tapioca flour, elderflower liqueur, and salt.
-Toss with a flexible spatula, and transfer to a 7 by 11-inch baking dish, sprinkling any remaining sugar/starch on top.
-Cover with foil, place on a foil or parchment lined half sheet pan, and bake until the rhubarb is wilted and juicy, about 30 minutes.
-Meanwhile, transfer strawberries and the remaining 10 ounces (about 2 1/2 cups; 285g) rhubarb to the same bowl.
+For the Filling: Adjust oven rack to lower-middle position and preheat to 400°F (200°C).
+In the same bowl from the stand mixer (no need to wash), combine 22 ounces rhubarb (about 5 1/2 cups; 620g) with sugar, tapioca flour, elderflower liqueur or water, and salt.
+Toss with a flexible spatula and transfer to a 7- by 11-inch baking dish or 9-inch deep-dish pie pan, sprinkling any remaining sugar/starch on top.
+Cover with foil, place on a foil- or parchment-lined half-sheet pan, and bake until rhubarb is wilted and juicy, about 30 minutes.
+Meanwhile, transfer strawberries and remaining 10 ounces rhubarb (about 2 1/2 cups; 285g) to the same bowl.

-To Finish: Remove baking dish from the oven, discard foil, and sprinkle with baking soda.
-Stir carefully with a heat resistant spatula until the juices begin to fizz.
-Pour over the remaining fruit and fold to combine, then return to the baking dish.
-Top with handfuls of the prepared streusel, flattening each addition into a thin sheet to achieve even coverage.
-Continue baking until the crisp is bubbling in the very center, about 35 minutes more.
-The time will vary dramatically depending on the exact dimensions and material of your baking dish.
+To Finish: Remove baking dish from oven, discard foil, and sprinkle with baking soda.
+Stir carefully with a heat-resistant spatula until juices begin to fizz.
+Pour over remaining fruit and fold to combine, then return to baking dish.
+Top with handfuls of prepared streusel, flattening each addition into a thin sheet to achieve even coverage.
+Continue baking until crisp is bubbling in the very center, about 35 minutes more.
+(The time will vary dramatically depending on the exact dimensions and material of your baking dish.)

 Cool at least 30 minutes before serving, as the filling will be dangerously hot and extremely runny at first.
 The crisp will thicken as it cools to room temperature.
-If you like, serve a la mode or with dollops of Lemon or Orange Chantilly.
-Wrapped in foil, the crisp will keep three days at room temperature.
+If you like, serve à la mode or with dollops of lemon or orange whipped cream.
+Wrapped in foil, the crisp will keep 3 days at room temperature.